nirajanconestoga/software_engineering_principles-Assignment_2/AI_Developer_Requirements_Document.md

 - The system shall provide actionable recommendations for balancing data.

 #### System Requirements (Supporting Functionalities)
-- Python libraries (Fairlearn) shall calculate fairness metrics.
+- Python libraries such as Fairlearn shall calculate fairness metrics.
 - Results shall be displayed via interactive dashboards for users.
 - Exports shall be available in standard data formats.